 Mortgage Rates Are Near All-Time Lows As Coronavirus Worries Hit Markets

-A dramatic drop in mortgage rates may give prospective homebuyers a chance to afford the house they've been eyeing — or to lower monthly payments for homeowners who refinance.
+A dramatic drop in mortgage rates may give prospective homebuyers a chance to afford the house they've been eyeing — or may lower monthly payments for homeowners who refinance.

-Last week, fears over coronavirus outbreak's anticipated economic impact sparked the most dramatic stock market sell-off since the financial crisis.
+Last week, fears over the novel coronavirus outbreak's anticipated economic impact sparked the most dramatic stock market sell-off since the 2008 financial crisis.
 Stocks rallied Monday on expectations that the Federal Reserve will cut interest rates to boost the economy.

-But there's a silver lining in this market mayhem for homeowners and homebuyers: Mortgage rates have been driven down near all-time lows.
+But there's a silver lining in this market mayhem for homeowners and homebuyers: Mortgage rates have been driven down to near all-time lows.

 Loading...